TRaSH-Guides/Guides/docs/Radarr/Tips/How-to-setup-language-custom-formats.md

 Let's say you want German, but if German is not available then fall back to Original language but don't accept any other translated languages.

-!!! info "Replace the German conditions with your preferred language(s)."
+!!! info "For languages other than German, replace the German condition with language of your choice."

 Add the following json to your Radarr/Sonarr with a score of `-10000`.